ssricardo/anki-plugins/anki-markdown/README.md

 # Anki Markdown Formatter

+TLDR; Surround your content with `<amd>` to have it processed as Markdown.
+There are some customizations/configurations below...

 [If you already know Markdown, skip the next paragraph...]

 Markdown is an easy way of formatting texts, based on a predefined syntax.